Expression of Art Award

 By The Set hotels for the Art of Musical Expression

-The Conservatorium hotel has established a strong collaboration with the Conservatorium van Amsterdam, Amsterdam's University of the Arts since the day of it’s opening in 2011.
-The award emphasized the heritage and history of the building, which has been the house of the former Sweelinck Conservatory of Music from 1983 to 2008.
-As well as giving the students of the Conservatorium van Amsterdam a podium to perform every weekend in the Lounge of the hotel, the award Conservatorium hotel gave three bands the opportunity to perform on selected dates in the Symphony Room of the hotel.
+The Conservatorium hotel has established a strong collaboration with the Conservatorium van Amsterdam; Amsterdam's University of the Arts, since the day of its opening in 2011.
+The award emphasises the heritage and history of the building, which has been the house of the former Sweelinck Conservatory of Music from 1983 to 2008.
+As well as giving the students of the Conservatorium van Amsterdam a podium to perform every weekend in the Lounge of the hotel, the 2017 award will give four bands the opportunity to perform within the hotel and compete for the scholarship offered by The Set hotels.

 The professional jury which was appointed to make the final judgment included:

 - Jasper Blom, a leading tenor and soprano saxophonist of the young Dutch jazzgeneration and one of the most versatile players in the Benelux.
 Jasper has performed with the likes of Lee Konitz, Chet Baker, Nat Adderley, Bob Brookmeyer, George Duke, Randy Crawford, David Liebman, Conrad Herwig and many other international reknowned artists.

 - Edoardo Righini, teacher at Conservatorium van Amsterdam and head of Online Learning and Continuing Education.
 He is also the author of the highly-praised book: Guitar Lessons.